Getting Ready for College

 - The Division of Student Financial Aid (SFA), formerly known as the State Student Assistance Commission of Indiana, provides tools and information for state-based aid.

-- This is a free online tool that matches students with potential scholarship opportunities.
+- A free online tool that matches students with potential scholarship opportunities